enthought/ets/docs/source/eeps/eep-3.rst

 By building a similar but cleaner alternative, we allow legacy applications to continue to run as-is, but provide a straightforward update path.

-This proposal in many ways follows the successful change made in the Traitlets library to introduce an `observe` method and decorator, although this proposal is to use a.
+This proposal in many ways follows the successful change made in the Traitlets library to introduce an `observe` method and decorator, although this proposal is to use an object rather than a dictionary to hold information about the state as that allows code to more easily understand what change took place and what information is being provided.
 [4]_

 Design